creazy231/tools-for-autodarts/README.md

 )](https://apps.apple.com/de/app/autodarts-tools/id6479754594)

 > [!CAUTION]
-> **Autodarts Tools** is developed by the community and is not an integral part of the actual Autodarts
+> **Tools for Autodarts** is developed by the community and is not an integral part of the actual Autodarts

 ## Features